Our 2017 list of the Top 20 Public Fashion Design School Programs in the US.

 Graduates of the Fashion Programs at UNT have been hired by major companies such as Calvin Klein, Dillard’s, Fossil, the Haggar Clothing Co., Nicole Miller, Ralph Lauren, Zac Posen, and more.

-Oregon State University (OSU) was founded in 1868.
-It is home to more than 30,000 students enrolled in 280-plus degree programs across 11 academic colleges.
+Founded in 1868, Oregon State University (OSU) is home to more than 30,000 students enrolled in 280-plus degree programs across 11 academic colleges.
 The College of Business houses the School of Design & Human Environment (DHE).
 The School offers several programs for aspiring fashion designers at all degree levels.

 Undergraduate offerings include a BS in Apparel Design with Specializations in Active Sportswear, Protective Clothing for Industry, Functional Apparel (for people with physically challenging conditions) and Costuming for the Theater.
 Graduate options include a Master of Arts in Interdisciplinary Studies (MAIS) and an MS or MA in Design with Concentrations in Textiles or Human Behavior in the Near Environment (Apparel and Housing).
 The MS and MA programs also offer a Concentration in Design and the Near Environment (Apparel Design and Interior Design).